 The legal requirement is to publish at least one objective.
-A single objective might well be sufficient in a very small rural primary school.
-It would probably be difficult or impossible for an urban primary school, or for a secondary school, to claim that a single objective shows it is taking the public sector equality duty (PSED) seriously.
+A single objective might be sufficient in a very small primary school.
+In the case of most primary schools, however, and in all secondary schools, it would be difficult or impossible to claim that a single objective shows a school is taking its equality duties seriously.

-The actual number of objectives which a school adopts is probably less important than the seriousness and rigour with which it undertakes them.
-Later in this paper, there is a set of ten questions which schools arguably need to consider, and to which they need to publish the answers, at least in summary form.
+Most schools should probably aim to set between five and ten objectives.
+However, the actual number of objectives which a school adopts is less important than the seriousness and rigour with which it undertakes them.
+Later in this paper, there is a set of ten questions which schools arguably need to consider.